evmorov/prreview/README.md

 - A well-written PR and linked issue description make a big difference — and are good practice anyway.
 - Run `prreview` after you've thoroughly reviewed the PR.
 It works best when you understand the changes well.
 - Don't hesitate to try different LLMs or refresh the response to see if something new comes up.
+- Use `--request-context` when you want the LLM to ask for missing files or documentation before reviewing.
 - Use `--all-content` and other extra options — they can significantly improve results for some PRs.
 - After the LLM responds, to potentially uncover more issues:
   - Ask "Anything else?".